Last updated on January 13, 2022

 This deck relies on attacking in the air and hits hard and fast.
 This list in particular also runs some recursion to never run out of cards and keep applying pressure at any point of the match.

 Aside from the spells that tune your draws and fuel your graveyard, this deck’s card advantage comes from Expressive Iteration.
-It’s a 2-for-1 that can bring Phoenixes back from the graveyard, fuel your hand, and smooth your draws with free lands from your library.
-Iteration is also being used in Jeskai control decks, but its maximum potential is being exploited in Izzet Phoenix as it can also pump your other creatures very quickly.
+It’s a 2-for-1 that can bring Arclight Phoenixes back from the graveyard, fuel your hand, and smooth your draws with free lands from your library.
+Iteration is also being used in Jeskai Control decks, but its maximum potential is being exploited in Izzet Phoenix since it can also quickly pump your other creatures.

-Another card that’s very good at getting your Phoenixes back is Finale of Promise.
+Another card that’s very good at getting your Phoenixes back is Consider.
 It’s almost like it was made to do the job.
-Getting to play three spells from a single card is a fantastic ability that’s possible thanks to its cheap cost.
+Getting to play three spells in a single turn is a fantastic ability that’s possible thanks to its cheap cost.
 It also acts as a quick way to fuel your graveyard and take advantage of spells with delirium like Dragon’s Rage Channeler and Unholy Heat or send incidental Phoenixes or Ox of Agonas‘ to be brought back later.

 Some interactions may be very intuitive, but some are a bit more difficult to spot if you haven’t played with the deck or haven’t seen it in action.
 Don’t worry, I’ll help you with those right off the bat!

 - You can keep hands with only one land if you have at least two spells handy, but don’t count Faithless Looting unless you also have a Phoenix or two to discard.